abhijoymajumdar/abhijoymajumdar.github.io/_posts/2025-01-14-dont-let-it-rain-on-your-parade.md

 My intention here is not to promote AWS over Google or any other cloud service.
 The goal is to optimize cloud cost savings by only paying for used resources, avoiding paying for potentially unused rented resources.
 Renting resources in the cloud is unlike renting real estate or other physical assets; the core concepts are distinct.
 The small cost difference elaborated above compounds over time, and that can effectively translate to substantial cost savings for the informed customer.
 Nobody’s digital footprint grows to 100 GB overnight.

 In the first section of this article, I unequivocally stated Google and Apple ecosystems are uncontended (for the time being).
 Then am I asking you to move away from these ecosystems?
 Obviously not.
 Then you may ask, what’s the point?
 The point is to survive within the free quota limits and opt for enterprise-grade Op-Ex cloud service providers for all your other cloud requirements.
 Offerings such as [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/?msockid=2fabc323956261b42d0fd28d94906091) and [Google Cloud Object Storage](https://cloud.google.com/storage) are comparable to AWS S3 and are better priced than Google One and Apple.
+So while your digital footprint on cloud increases, don't let it rain on your parade..

 *Cover image courtesy [@therandomexplorer](https://www.instagram.com/therandomexplorer?igsh=enBmajh3N2t4dDV6)*